View the Executive Summary for this brief.

 Besides infrastructure projects such as hydropower dams, oil and gas pipelines, and railway networks, the Council on Foreign Relations (CFR) explains assistance also capitalizes on developing countries’ need for “inexpensive, high-quality technology to expand wireless phone networks and broadband internet coverage” and “goes toward improving recipients’ telecommunications networks, artificial intelligence capabilities, cloud computing, e-commerce and mobile payment systems, surveillance technology, smart cities, and other high-tech areas.”

 There is a level of discomfort with allowing Chinese firms to build 5G networks that could set technology standards.
 If China has access to the critical infrastructure that many countries depend on, China will essentially be in control of any and all information in these systems.
-For example, China’s largest video surveillance company Hikvision says its equipment can track people “by their facial features, body characteristics or gait.”
+For example, China’s largest video surveillance company Hikvision says its equipment can track people “by their facial features, body characteristics or gait,” and the company “was suspected of collaborating with Chinese authorities to enable mass surveillance and human rights violations in China.”
 Some Chinese tech companies, even private ones, have been scrutinized for their state ties and the fact that state authorities sometimes make checks on stored data.

 PBS News Hour dives deeper (10 min):

-China’s economic expansion is often intertwined with its military posturing, which poses another challenge.
-In February 2019, Admiral Philip Davidson of the Indo-Pacific Command called the Chinese military “the principal threat to U.S. interests, U.S. citizens, and our allies” in the region.
-China’s official 2021 defense budget is estimated to be roughly $210 billion, marking a 6.8% increase over 2020.
+China’s economic expansion is often intertwined with its military posturing, which poses another challenge that Admiral Philip Davidson of the Indo-Pacific Command called “the principal threat to U.S. interests, U.S. citizens, and our allies” in the region.
+China’s official 2021 defense budget was estimated to be roughly $210 billion, marking a 6.8% increase over 2020.
 However, China’s defense budget does not include all of its military-related activities, meaning it could be higher.
-In 2019, the Stockholm International Peace Research Institute and the Center for Strategic and International Studies (CSIS) estimates China’s defense budget was closer to $240 billion in 2019, almost 40% higher than the official number of $183.5 billion.
+In 2019, the Stockholm International Peace Research Institute and the Center for Strategic and International Studies (CSIS) estimated China’s defense budget was closer to $240 billion that year, almost 40% higher than the official number of $183.5 billion.
 China’s defense budget is the second highest in the world after the U.S., and was greater than the combined military spending of India, Russia, Japan, South Korea, and Taiwan in 2019.

 The CSIS report indicates that over the past decade, “the annual increase in China’s official military spending has outpaced its annual GDP growth, reflecting the priority that Beijing attaches to bolstering its armed forces.”
-China has a stockpile of about 280 land- and sea-based nuclear weapons and “its modernization program is adding significant new capabilities.”
+China has a stockpile of over 300 land- and sea-based nuclear weapons and “its modernization program is adding significant new capabilities.”
 China’s military ramp-up has also intimidated its neighbors.

-Outside of its borders, China challenges Taiwan’s independence and pressures the country toward reunification with mainland China and postures aggressively in the South China Sea over territorial disputes with Japan and Taiwan.
+Outside of its borders, China challenges Taiwan’s independence and pressures the country toward reunification with mainland China.
+Chin also postures aggressively in the South China Sea over territorial disputes with Japan and Taiwan.
 Additionally, many experts are concerned that China’s Belt and Road Initiative “could be a trojan horse for China-led regional development and military expansion.”

 With China in particular, the Office of the U.S. Trade Representative investigated China’s trade practices and found many of these practices to be unfair to the U.S. and China’s other trading partners.
 Policies include restrictions on foreign ownership and foreign investment, subsidies to domestic industries, and pressure on U.S. companies to transfer intellectual property to Chinese entities.
-In January of 2018, the Trump administration proposed tariffs that would counter China’s “unfair trade practices.”
-China responded in kind, resulting in a “tariff war” that has led the administration to engage in trade talks to reach a deal for the billions of dollars worth of steel, aluminum, financial, technology, and agricultural products exchanged as well as protect U.S. intellectual property and end “the forced transfer of technology from U.S companies to their Chinese counterparts.”
+In January of 2018, the Trump administration proposed tariffs that would counter these practices, and China responded in kind, resulting in a tariff war that led to tariffs on billions of dollars worth of steel, aluminum, financial, technology, and agricultural products exchanged.
+Despite coming to an agreement that has restarted trade between China and the U.S., as of early 2022 China has not made good on its promises to purchase U.S. goods.
+The Policy Circle’s Trade and Tariffs Brief breaks this down.

-Concern regarding digital attacks has escalated in recent years; the intelligence community’s 2019 Worldwide Threat Assessment listed Chinese and North Korean cyber attacks as principle concerns.
+Concern regarding digital attacks has escalated in recent years; the intelligence community’s 2022 Annual Threat Assessment listed Chinese cyber attacks as principle concerns.

 The State of U.S. Missile Defense